subugoe/typo3-pazpar2/README.markdown

 ## pazpar2 Setup
-pazpar2 services used by the extesion need to have specific settings for the search keys as well as for the metadata they provide for the searches to work and the quality of the displayed data to be reasonable.
+pazpar2 services used by the extension need to have specific settings for the search keys as well as for the metadata they provide for the searches to work and the quality of the displayed data to be reasonable.

 ### Search keys ###
 The search forms provided by pazpar2 use the following search keys which must be set up in the pazpar2 service: